Tkamunya1/KCenter-Quiz-Board/README.md

-KCenter Quiz Board
+# KCenter Quiz Board

 This is a quiz board that will measure students understanding of Javascript

-Installation
+## How to Access

 To access the quiz bar, students need an internet connection, a computer/mobile device and this linkhttps://tkamunya1.github.io/KCenter-Quiz-Board/ to the quiz bar

-Description
+## Usage

 This project is an online quiz that analyzes how well the students understand Javascript and the associated languages.

-Contributing
+## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate.

-License
+## License
 MIT License

 Copyright (c) [2022] [Titus Kamunya]